6 Best Woods For a Desktop and a Buying Guide

 Hardness and Density

-When selecting the best wood for a desktop or even natural wood for home use, we highly recommend going for hardwood.
+When selecting the best wood for a desktop or even natural wood for home use, go for hardwood.
 It may sound like generic advice, but this type of lumber has fewer chances of decaying than woods with softer density.
 Plus, they’re more suited to cater to long wear and tear usability.

 Color and Texture